 Antonio Tajani was elected president of the European Parliament on 17 January, succeeding Martin Schulz.
 Tajani, an Italian member of the centre-right European People’s Party (EPP) group and vice-president of the Parliament, received 351 votes in the fourth and final round of voting, compared to 282 votes for Gianni Pittella, the Italian leader of the S&D group.
 His term in office will end in 2019, when the next elections for the European Parliament will be held.

-MEPs elected Antonio Tajani as Parliament president on 17 January and on 18 January voted for who they wanted as vice-presidents and quaestors for the second half of the parliamentary term.
+MEPs elect the Parliament president as well as vice-presidents and quaestors.
 Check out our infographic to find out who was chosen for Parliament's key posts.

 Following the election of the President, MEPs elected 14 Vice-Presidents in two ballots on Wednesday.
 To be elected, candidates needed to win an absolute majority of valid votes cast.
 The new Vice-Presidents come from six different political groups.
 Members also elected five Quaestors, by acclamation.